 • Float for Quiz night – £600.00

 All payments were retrospectively approved unanimously.

-21.3 The Accounting Statements were agreed unanimously as was the authority to pay by BACS, and record in the accounts her and the village caretakers’ salaries throughout the year as necessary.
+21.5 Parish Councillors further authorised the clerk to pay by BACS, and record in the accounts her and the village caretakers’ salaries throughout the year as necessary.
 Authority to continue to pay other bills by BACS and the electricity bill for the Playing Field by direct debit was also agreed.

-21.4 The bank mandate was reviewed.
+21.6 The bank mandate was reviewed.
 The authorised signatories will remain as Cllrs Bosworth, Plummer and Cant.
-(Action point: clerk)

 22 Any other business for future meetings

 22.2 These items would be put on the agenda for the July meeting:

 a) Village Hall matters including the Parish Council becoming a Custodian Trustee and consideration of additional funds to be ringfenced within in the Parish accounts for specific capital projects.

 c) Seats for the village

 23 Date of next meeting